flash62au/WiTcontroller/README.md

   - Power Track On/Off
   - Disconnect / Reconnect
   - Put ESP32 in deep sleep and restart it
+  - Option to switch between Single Loc and Consist/MU (Drop before Acquire)
+  - Option to save the currently select locos (on multiple throttles) and have them automatically re-acquired on next connection.
+- Option to have up to 6 command sequences executed on connection
+- Option to automatically acquire a loco if there is only one loco in the roster
 - Have up to 6 throttles, each with an unlimited number of locos in consist.
 Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
 - Limited dealing with unexpected disconnects.
 It will throw you back to the WiThrottle Server selection screen.
 - Boundary between short and long DCC addresses can be configured in config_buttons.h